KSonPham/KSonPham.github.io/_posts/2023-7-06-Vox-Former.md

 </div>

 # Introduction
-We as human have a remarkable ability to mentally reconstruct the complete three-dimensional (3D) geometry of objects and scenes.
-Our visual system can leverage a wide range of depth cues such as depth, reflection, etc. This combine with the ability to recognize pattern enable us to connect 2D images with 3D priors of objects that we have seen before.
+We as humans have a remarkable ability to mentally reconstruct the complete three-dimensional (3D) geometry of objects and scenes.
+Our visual system can leverage a wide range of depth cues such as depth, reflection, etc. This combined with the ability to recognize patterns enables us to connect 2D images with 3D priors of objects that we have seen before.

 <div align="center">
   <img img src="/images/vox/image14.png" alt="Rubic Cube" width="700">
   <p style="text-align:center;font-style:italic;">Various depth cues illustration​.</p>
 </div>

 Computer vision models face a challenge in replicating the complex cognitive processes of human vision.
 Understanding how our brains work and programming it into a machine or deep learning model is a daunting task.
 One approach is to train deep learning models on every 3D priors, such as shape and texture, to reconstruct the 3D scene.
 However, this approach is impractical.
 VoxFormer aims to bring us closer to mimicking this remarkable ability, which is called **semantic scene completion (SCC)**.
-It involves generating a comprehensive 3D representation of a scene, including occupancy and semantic labels, from a single viewpoint such as RGB, LiDAR or both.
+It involves generating a comprehensive 3D representation of a scene, including occupancy and semantic labels, from a single viewpoint such as RGB, LiDAR, or both.

 <div style="text-align: center;">
   <table style="width: 100%;">